You are here

 We also have a well-stablished, highly thought-of teaching programme.

-We are planning a study of firefighters from the London Fire Brigade who attended the fire at Grenfell Tower in 2017.
+We are undertaking a study of firefighters from the London Fire Brigade who attended the fire at Grenfell Tower in 2017.
 The study is designed to look at the medium and long term risks associated with firefighting, with a particular emphasis on cardiorespiratory health.
-Recruitment is likely to begin in late 2019.
+Recruitment began in late 2019.

 UNDERSTANDING THE AETIOLOGY OF CHRONIC HYPERSENSITVITY PNEUMONITIS (CHP)